 The proper officer may, either on his own motion or on an application of the taxpayer cancel the registration within such period as may be prescribed.

-The below are the cases wherein the registration can be surrendered by the registrant or cancelled by the authorities:
+Below are the cases wherein the registration can be surrendered by the registrant or canceled by the authorities: